 Canada has been a signatory to the United Nations Framework Convention on Climate Change (the "UNFCCC") since 1992.
 Since its inception, the UNFCCC has instigated numerous policy experiments with respect to climate governance.
 On April 22, 2016, 197 countries signed the Paris Agreement, committing to prevent global temperatures from rising more than 2° Celsius above pre-industrial levels and to pursue efforts to limit this rise to no more than 1.5° Celsius.
-As of February 1, 2018, 174 of the 197 parties to the convention have ratified the Paris Agreement.
+As of January 1, 2019, 185 of the 197 parties to the convention have ratified the Paris Agreement.
+In December 2018, the United Nations annual Conference of the Parties took place in Katowice, Poland.
+The Conference concluded with the attendees reiterating their commitment to the targets set out in the Paris Agreement and establishing a transparency framework related to, among other matters, emissions and climate finance reporting.

 Following the Paris Agreement and its ratification in Canada, the Government of Canada pledged to cut its emissions by 30% from 2005 levels by 2030.
 Further, on December 9, 2016, the Government of Canada released the Pan-Canadian Framework on Clean Growth and Climate Change (the "Framework").
 The Framework provided for a carbon-pricing strategy, with a carbon tax starting at \$10/tonne, increasing annually until it reaches \$50/tonne in 2022.
 A draft legislative proposal for the federal carbon pricing system was released on January 15, 2018.
 This system would apply in provinces and territories that request it and in those that do not have a carbon pricing system in place that meets the federal standards in 2018.
-Four provinces currently have carbon pricing systems in place that would meet federal requirements (Alberta, British Columbia, Ontario and Quebec).
-The federal government will accept comments on the draft legislative proposals to implement the federal carbon pricing system until February 12, 2018.
+Seven provinces and territories have introduced carbon-pricing systems in place that would meet federal requirements (Alberta, British Columbia, Quebec, Prince Edward Island, Nova Scotia, Newfoundland and Labrador, and the Northwest Territories).
+The federal carbon-pricing regime will take effect in Saskatchewan, Manitoba, Ontario and New Brunswick in April 2019; it will take effect in the Yukon, and Nunavut in July 2019.
+Saskatchewan and Ontario have challenged the constitutionality of the federal government's pricing regime; New Brunswick has intervened in Saskatchewan's constitutional challenge.
+In October 2018, the federal government announced an alternative pricing scheme for large electricity generators designed to incentivize a reduction in emissions intensity, rather than encouraging a reduction in generation rates.

-On May 27, 2017, the federal government published draft regulations to reduce emissions of methane from the crude oil and natural gas sector.
-The proposed regulations aim to reduce unintentional leaks and intentional venting of methane, as well as ensuring that crude oil and natural gas operations use low-emission equipment and processes, by introducing new control measures.
-Among other things, the proposed regulations limit how much methane upstream oil and gas facilities are permitted to vent.
+On April 26, 2018, the federal government passed the Regulations Respecting Reduction in the Release of Methane and Certain Volatile Organic Compounds (Upstream Oil and Gas Sector) (the "Federal Methane Regulations").
+The Federal Methane Regulations seek to reduce emissions of methane from the crude oil and natural gas sector, but will not come into force until January 1, 2020.
+By introducing a number of new control measures, the Federal Methane Regulations aim to reduce unintentional leaks and intentional venting of methane, as well as ensuring that crude oil and natural gas operations use low-emission equipment and processes.
+Among other things, the Federal Methane Regulations limit how much methane upstream oil and gas facilities are permitted to vent.
 These facilities would need to capture the gas and either re-use it, re-inject it, send it to a sales pipeline, or route it to a flare.
 In addition, in provinces other than Alberta and British Columbia (which already regulate such activities), well completions by hydraulic fracturing would be required to conserve or destroy gas instead of venting.
 The federal government anticipates that these actions will reduce annual GHG emissions by about 20 megatonnes by 2030.